blaQPablo88/Cosmic-Final-Exam/README.md

 ### Why fork?
 - Some tests must be run on the server to verify you haven't modified them for an unfair advantage.
 - This project is also part of my Learning Management System (LMS) testing phase.
+- This might not work for some of you that have their emails set as private, I do not recommend changing to public just be discliplined and avoid changing tests.

 ## 🚀 Steps to Follow